Prashi-Devops/nodes/README.md

 * We have used the -j option for the zip command to have the directory ignored and allowing the changelog.md file to be put into the root directory of the zip file i.e, under `integration-deploy-utilities`.

 # How to test the process
-Positive and Negative testing done
+Changes are made for testing as show below:

 * We can test the process by considering two stages from jenkins i.e, `Establish Required Work` and `Publish Release`.
   * Establish Required Work stage determines the new files added or updated.